-The People Are Wonderful & Need Our Support
+The Cuban People Are Wonderful & Need Our Support

-While the relationship between the U.S. and Cuban governments has been tense at best, I found the Cuban people to be incredibly warm, welcoming, and proud to show us the beauty and history of their island.
+Yes, the relationship between the U.S. and Cuban government is complicated and tense – it has been for years.
+But the Cuban people are almost universally warm, welcoming, and proud to show us Americans the beauty and history of their island.
 As one local put it: “Just because our parents (referring to the Cuban and U.S. governments) don’t get along, it doesn’t mean that we can’t be friends.”

 Many of the people we came in contact with through tours and Airbnb experiences were using it as side hustle to survive.
 The same was true of our wonderful Airbnb hosts and much of the tourism industry we interacted with while in Cuba.